mathieuancelin/mathieuancelin.github.com/_posts/2013-11-01-play2-couchbase.md

 ```

-Here I use a special Controller `CouchbaseController` that allow the use of `CouchbaseAction("default")` that targets a bucket for the following block.
-Then I try to get a specific document that may or may not be here.
+Here I use a special trait `CouchbaseController` that allows the use of `CouchbaseAction("default")` that targets a bucket for the following block.
+Then I try to get a specific document that may or may not be there.
 As it returns a `Future`, I need to map It to transform it into an HTTP result.
 You can note that play2-couchbase automatically map a JSON document to a `User` instance.
 To do that I use an implicit Json formatter (`implicit val userReader = Json.reads[User]`) that can serialize and deserialize JSON documents to User instances.
 As it's async you also need to import or declare an implicit `ExecutionContext` to handle tasks (`import play.api.libs.concurrent.Execution.Implicits._`).

 You can also use the API from elsewhere